 Data visualization is the go-to method when you want quick insights into your data.

 But not any type of visualization design can be used in your data storytelling.
 Some charts are designed to visualize information in an exploratory way.
-And others are designed to display the composition and comparison of sub-variables contributing to the whole data.
+Others are designed to display the composition and comparison of sub-variables contributing to the whole data.

 Popular and widely used visualization tools, such as Google Sheets, lack ready-made Overlapping Bar Charts.